NEI-LSR/ColorShapeConcepts/README.md

 - Running searchlight cross decoding and other algorithms on this data
 - Generating rough versions of all figures in the paper

-Much of this code is dependent on the `neurotools` library (github: link), which contains core algorithms and utility functions.
+Much of this code is dependent on the `neurotools` library ([github](https://github.com/spencer-loggia/neurotools)), which contains core algorithms and utility functions.

 ## Structure:
 - analyze